jiinjeong/CSVolunteer/README.md

       * To open the webpage in the default browser, double click on it.
       * To open the webpage in a different browser, right click on it, select "Open with," and select a browser.
       * (Note: At this point, your webpage will be plain white because we have not added any code yet.)
+    * To return to editing your document:
+      * Find your file in the file explorer.
+      * Right click, select "Open with," and select "Notepad" or "TextEdit."
   * Brackets
     * Brackets is a program that makes it easier to code in HTML and CSS.
 It offers the following features:
       * Live Preview: You can view a live preview of your webpage that updates automatically as you code.
+        * If you hover over an element in the HTML code (or a rule in the CSS code), Brackets will highlight that element (or the affected elements) in the live preview.
+	* If you hover over a color in image file path in your code, Brackets will display a small preview of it.
       * IntelliSense (suggestions as you code)
         * When you code in HTML, after you type an opening tag, Brackets will automatically provide the closing tag.
         * When you code in CSS, after you type a property, Brackets will list possible values.